harisont/treview/README.md

 - `--meta` or `m` can be followed by a space-separated list of metadata items to be displayed (if available).
 For example, `--meta sent_id text` makes the each sentence's ID and plain text visible above the corresponding tree

 ## Planned features
-- [ ] display lemmas and, optionally, all other remaining fields
+- [ ] display lemmas and, optionally, all other remaining fields (inlcuding ID, the most important to edit dependencies manually!)
 - [ ] incorporate validation log, at least level 1 for sentences too broken to be visualized
 - [x] show sentence ID (and maybe optionally other metadata?)